morlombakop/react-devices-dashboard/README.md

 4. run `npm run start` to start the app.
 View the app on `localhost:8080`
 5. run `npm run test` to execute the unit tests.
 6. run `npm run cy:run` to the execute the UI Automated test if the app is already visible in the browser.
 Or run `npm run test:e2e` is the app is not visible.
 Then, go in the cypress directory in this project folder to view videos and screenshots of the app.

+## Notes

+This repository shows 1 contributor, that contributor is also the author.
+Just working from a Windows and a Mac to ensure code works on both OS.